mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What is the condition for maximum power transfer?
 - Often times on a power rail, there are many capacitors connected to ground.
 What are these capacitors and why are there so many?
 Why can you just put one massive capacitor?
 - What is bulk capacitance?
+- What is inductive flyback?
+When can this be unwanted?
+When can it be wanted?
+How can you protect against it?
+- What is PWM?
+What are its characteristics?

 ## General Power Supply
 Assume DC-DC for nearly every question unless specified or implied.
 AC power supplies are rarely brought up during my interviews given their use cases and relevance to my experience.

-- What are some ways to increase/decrease voltage?
+- What are some ways to steo up/down voltage?
 What about for a power rail?
 - Why shouldn't you use a voltage divider to step down voltage for a power rail?
 - When is a voltage divider applicable to step down voltage?
 - Design a power supply.
 - Why is supply voltage overshoot/undershoot often undesired?
 When can it be tolerated?
+What type of loads are more sensitive to overshoot/undershoot?
 - What parameters would you want to track in a power supply?
 - When buying/designing a power supply, what specs do you look out for?
+- Why is energy conservation important?
+How is it applicable?
+- Given three of the following: input voltage, input current, output voltage, and output current, calculate the fourth value that isn't given.

 ### Power Supply Topologies
 - Name some voltage regulators.